Tachyon711/welcomehome/README.md

 Hiromasa Ono

-[^1]:
+[^1]: @Konpeki事実.
-@Konpeki事実
 All rights reversed.

-This file is not copyrighted.
+[^1]: This file is not copyrighted.
 That is, with the exception of "leaf.svg" from DBCLS, which is under CC BY 4.0.
-Please provide attributions upon distribution.
+[^1]: Please provide attributions upon distribution.
 Other than that, please do what you will.